Kenton Water Works

 Click here to pay your water bill!

-The Water Department accepts cash, check, money orders, or Master Card, Visa, and Discover Cards.
-We do not accept payment over the phone.
+The Water Department accepts cash, check, money order, Mastercard, Visa, and Discover.
+We do not accept payments over the phone.

 Delinquent notices go out on the day after bills are due, 16th of month, and you have 7 days to pay in full or make payment arrangements.